ldgalvan/glucoseformer/README.md

 ## Data analysis

-Key observation #1: The dataset contains continuous glucose monitoring (CGM) data collected every 5 minutes for 343 patients.
-A key observation was the wide variance in the number of glucose readings per patient—ranging from just 122 to over 28,378.
-This reflects differing durations of participation in the clinical trial.
-To furthe diagnose this, we plot patients vs total cgm measurements/patient
+The dataset includes continuous glucose monitoring (CGM) data recorded every 5 minutes for a cohort of 343 patients.
+One of the most notable characteristics is the wide variability in the number of CGM readings per patient, ranging from just 122 to over 28,000 entries.
+This variance reflects the differing durations of patient participation in the clinical trial.

+To better understand this distribution, we visualize the number of CGM measurements per patient below:
 ![CGM data](patient_counts_distribution.png)

-From this chart, we can see there is a fair amount of diverse data.
-Still, to avoid potential overfitting to patients with more abundant data, we chose a non-overlapping scheme in processing our sequences.
+This distribution reveals a diverse set of data points across patients.
+However, to mitigate the risk of overfitting to patients with disproportionately large data volumes, we adopted a non-overlapping window strategy when constructing model input sequences.

-Key observation #2: Both Basal and Bolus insulin dose amounts and frequency were reported in the dataset as well.
-To visualize this, we can plot vertical lines over every bolus/basal event
+In addition to glucose measurements, the dataset also includes detailed records of Basal and Bolus insulin deliveries—both in terms of dosage and frequency.
+To visualize these clinical interventions, we plot vertical markers over time, corresponding to each insulin delivery event in a sample patient’s timeline.

 ![CGM data](cgm_patient_81_day_plot.png)